Local market in Malaysia

 Absolutely.
 "Manglish" (Malaysian English) is spoken by almost everyone in urban areas.

-Is it a safe country for a single woman?
+Is it a safe country for a woman travelling alone?

 Malaysia is generally very safe.
-Basic precautions apply as everywhere, but respect for women is a strong cultural value.
+Basic precautions apply as anywhere, but respect for women is a strong cultural value.

 When is the best time to shop at the market?

-Very early in the morning (before 8 am) for wet markets, or late at night (after 9 pm) for promotions in large supermarkets.
+Very early in the morning (before 8am) for the wet markets, or late in the evening (after 9pm) for the deals at the big supermarkets.

 Can you buy alcohol everywhere?

 In non-Muslim areas and international supermarkets, yes.
-However, taxes are very high (price equivalent to or higher than in Europe).
+However, taxes are very high (prices equal to or higher than in Europe).

 Ready to take the plunge?

 Don't leave your questions unanswered.
-Join our community and prepare for your move with the best tools.
+Join our community and prepare your move with the best tools.